sassoftware/sas-container-recipes/docs/wiki/Introduction.md

 - You must have purchased SAS software in order to use the SAS container recipes.
 If you are not sure if your organization has purchased SAS software, [contact us](https://www.sas.com/en_us/software/how-to-buy.html) or get [SAS license assistance](https://support.sas.com/en/technical-support/license-assistance.html).

-- Instead of using a recipe, you can use a predefined Docker image to run a SAS Viya programming-only container on a single machine.
+- Instead of using recipes, you can use a predefined Docker image to run a SAS Viya programming-only container on a single machine.
 For more information, see the following websites:

   - [SAS for Containers](http://support.sas.com/rnd/containers/)
   - [SAS Product Support for Virtualization Environments](https://support.sas.com/techsup/pcn/virtualization.html)